Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Create Motion Sequences/README.md

 It's necessary to have a data base, and it's possible create it with the tool: [AnimationDataBaseCreator.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Motion%20Sequences%20Data%20Base%20Creator), this tool generate a .csv file in which is saved a matrix that containing 40 rows and 17 columns (The first row has the header and the first column has the name of the motion sequence), there are 16 columns that have the information about a specific joint of the Robot Pepper; and there are 39 angles values (rads) of each joint.
 The [Animation 1.csv](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Motion%20Sequences%20Data%20Base%20Creator/Motion%20Sequences/Animation%201.csv) is an example of a motion sequence developed by the author with the tool.

-For the implementation of the system developed [Recognition_And_Learning_BodyLenguage_System.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Complet%20Project) were created 10 [motion sequences](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Motion%20Sequences%20Data%20Base%20Creator/Motion%20Sequences) used to the Robot Pepper interactue with the humans being coherent with their mood, and 22 used to the Robot Pepper interactue with the humans being coherente with the conversation.
+For the implementation of the system developed [Recognition_And_Learning_BodyLenguage_System.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Complet%20Project) were created 10 [motion sequences](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Motion%20Sequences%20Data%20Base%20Creator/Motion%20Sequences) used to the Robot Pepper interact with the humans being coherent with their mood, and 22 used to the Robot Pepper interactue with the humans being coherente with the conversation.

 ### Second step: Neural Network Structure.

 The script developed has two classes, the first class "TakeTime" is used to calculate the time spent to train the GAN model.
 The second class "DCGAN" is used to build and train the GAN model, also save the models and the motion sequences created by the GAN model; the init function allow load the data and organize it in the structure used by the model.

-**The data structure** used by the model is an array that contain the data in a matrix that has: (40 rows, 16 columns, 1 channel), like a gray image = 1 channel, to generate this, the whole data, that is to say, all movement sequences are grouped, and to each sequences is added one raw copying the first raw.
+**The data structure** used by the model is an array that contain the data in a matrix that has: (40 rows, 16 columns, 1 channel), like a gray image = 1 channel, to generate this, the whole data, that is to say, all motion sequences are grouped, and to each sequence is added one raw copying the first raw.
 This is done, because the structure of the Generative model goes increasing the kernel in a multiple of 2.
-Also the data is normalize, dividing the whole data by the maximmun value, to put the all values in the interval -1.0 to 1.0.
+Also the data is normalize, dividing the whole data by the maximun value, to put the all values in the interval -1.0 to 1.0.

 ```python
     96        # Set up the input data.